 School leaders can support implementation by allocating time for retrieval practice within lesson structures, providing professional development on evidence-based teaching strategies, and adjusting assessment policies to value effort and growth alongside achievement.
 The shift requires cultural change, moving from viewing struggle as failure to recognizing it as the pathway to mastery.

 Technology can facilitate systematic implementation.
-Learning management systems can schedule spaced reviews automatically, adaptive software can adjust difficulty based on individual progress, and analytics can help teachers identify when students need additional challenge or support.
+Learning management systems can schedule spaced reviews automatically, AI adaptive tools software can adjust difficulty based on individual progress, and analytics can help teachers identify when students need additional challenge or support.
 However, technology serves as a tool for implementing sound pedagogical principles, not a replacement for thoughtful instructional design.

 Practical Classroom Techniques